elnazshadkami/4-comma-Assignments_011/README.md

 [![4-comma][images-fig1]](https://example.com)

 *Figure 1.

-I created a four-panel yonkoma comic where a child’s drawing is ruined by spilled water.
-A robot offers to recreate it using AI, and the curious child watches as a new version is generated.
-In the final panel, the child holds the printed AI-made drawing and smiles—it feels just like their original.
-This comic highlights how AI can be a helpful tool, even for those unfamiliar with it, supporting creativity in new ways.
+My idea is that AI can make any kind of art and be a tool for beginners.
+It helps people create, even if they have no experience.
+AI is not just for experts—it makes creativity easier for everyone.

 <!-- Abstract -->
 ## Abstract
-A child’s drawing is ruined by spilled water, but a robot offers to recreate it using AI.
-This study explores AI-assisted creativity, integrating text-to-image models like DALL-E 3 and Visual ChatGPT to enhance artistic collaboration, prompt adherence, and co-creativity in human-machine interactions.
-Our findings highlight AI’s generation in creative restoration.
+The child’s drawing is ruined when water is spilled on it.
+However, a robot offers to recreate it using AI.
+In this study, AI-assisted creativity is explored through DALL-E 3 and Visual ChatGPT.
+Artistic collaboration and co-creativity are examined.
+It is found that AI supports creative restoration, even for beginners.

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works